 Many companies value networking opportunities specifically for women to create a safe place for discussion that tends not to occur with men in the mix.
 While not intended to exclude men, these groups often develop a communication style and culture that is distinctly feminine.

-The Ladenburg Institute of Women and Finance, for example, brings together female advisors and home office staff from the five broker-dealers owned by Ladenburg Thalmann – Securities America, Investacorp, Triad Advisors, SSN and KMS – along with sister subsidiaries Highland Capital Brokerage, Ladenburg Thalmann Asset Management and Premier Trust Company.
+The Ladenburg Institute of Women and Finance, for example, brings together female financial professionals and home office staff from the five broker-dealers owned by Ladenburg Thalmann – Securities America, Investacorp, Triad Advisors, SSN and KMS – along with sister subsidiaries Highland Capital Brokerage, Ladenburg Thalmann Asset Management and Premier Trust Company.

-“I am just delighted with the fact that female advisors are embraced here,” Mohr said.
-“I’ve been doing this 27 years now, and this is the first time I’ve ever been invited to be part of a community of women advisors.
+“I am just delighted with the fact that female financial professionals are embraced here,” Mohr said.
+“I’ve been doing this 27 years now, and this is the first time I’ve ever been invited to be part of a community of women financial professionals.
 Don’t get me wrong.
 We love going to meetings with our male counterparts, but when we get together as just women, we tend to talk to each other a little differently.
 Some of the subjects that are concerns for us as mothers, as wives, as sisters, are intuitive for us to talk about, but we normally don’t talk about them when we’re with a general audience.”